winfrees/vtea-site/faq.md

 #### What is the largest image(filesize) VTEA can operate on?

 VTEA is only limited by how much RAM it can use and the maximum size of a single frame that can be loaded by FIJI and/or the installed Java version.
-The development of more efficient image loading strategies to circumvent this limitation is a topic of ongoing development.
+The development of more efficient image loading strategies to circumvent this limitation is a topic of ongoing development and is expected as early in version 1.5 and required for version 2.

 #### Can I import a segmentation map from a different tool (StarDist, ilastik, CellPose etc.)?